bernardpeh/practical-symfony-3/manuscript/Chapter_1.md

 ## Summary

 This is a short chapter.
 We discussed the basic skills required to learn a modern day framework like Symfony.
-You were mentally prepared and being warned about the pros and cons of using a framework.
+You were mentally prepared and warned about the pros and cons of using a framework.

 ## References